 Linked to the Inner Town by a bridge over the Vltava, Latran was once the proud home of merchants and craftsmen, all of whom worked for the castle.
-The architecture found here is breathtaking in places, with a number of Gothic and Baroque buildings, such as the Minorite Monastery, the Convent of the Poor Clares and the fantastic church.
+The architecture found here is breathtaking in places, with several Gothic and Baroque buildings, such as the Minorite Monastery, the Convent of the Poor Clares and the fantastic church.
 It is also possible to see the only remaining town gate close by, named the Budejovice Gate.

-Visit this photography museum to learn more about local photographer, Josef Seidel.
+Visit this photography museum to learn more about local photographer Josef Seidel.
 On display are moving retrospective images recording early 20th-century life in nearby villages.
-If the pictures do not tell you the full story you might be able to join an English-language tour.
+If the pictures do not tell you the full story, you might be able to join an English-language tour.
 Address: Linecká 272; Admission 100 CZK.
-Open: from 9am to 4pm.
+Open: from 9 am to 4 pm.

 This museum will tell you the story of regional folk art, history, furnishings, etc. There’s also an interesting, very old, full room-sized model of the town.
 Address: Horní 152; Admission: 50 CZK.
 Open: 9am-noon & 12.30-5pm Tue-Sun.